 - From Admin > Configuration > Objects > [Object], navigate to the Sharing Rules tab.
 Set up Matching Sharing Rules to dictate how Vault matches and assigns groups to object records.

-- Navigate to Business Admin and create the initial set of User Role Setup records (for the User Role Setup object that you’re using).
+- Navigate to Business Admin > Objects and create the initial set of User Role Setup records (for the User Role Setup object that you’re using).
 In most Vaults, there will be more than one record per user.
 Because of the large number of records, you should consider using Vault Loader to create the initial set.
 Note: If enabled, an Admin can configure User Role Constraints to limit user role assignments.

 Note: If the object uses Custom Sharing Rules, enabling Matching Sharing Rules does not affect the existing role assignments.
 Assignments that happen as a result of Matching Sharing Rules are in addition to existing assignments.